12 Entry-Level Tech Jobs To Kick-Start Your New Career

 What defines ‘entry-level’ in the tech space?

-There are different types of ‘entry-level’ roles in the tech industry.
+As you might guess, there are different types of ‘entry-level’ roles in the tech industry.
 Technically, the Janitor at Google is an entry-level role, but I’m not sure they get the same perks package as other employees.

 janitor at google